Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 How many calories in AmyLu Teriyaki Meatballs from Costco

-Each Costco AmyLu Chicken Meatball package contains 15 servings of 4 meatballs each.
+Each AmyLu Chicken Meatball package contains 15 servings of 4 meatballs each.
 One serving contains 150 calories, with 7g of fat, 7g of carbs, and 14g of protein.

 High Sodium Content - Be Cautious

-This is 33% of the daily recommended value in just 4 meatballs.
+That’s 33% of the daily recommended value in just 4 meatballs.
 This is astronomically high and one reason I would stay away from these meatballs even though the rest of the nutritional label looks pretty good.

-4 chicken meatballs are not enough for a full meal and in this review alone I ate at least 8 meatballs which is 67% of my daily recommended sodium intake.
+4 chicken meatballs are not enough for a full meal, and in this review alone I ate at least 8 meatballs which is 67% of my daily recommended sodium intake.
 If the sodium content could be reduced, I would gladly eat these meatballs all day.

 Final Thoughts